 Below are the topic areas of questions frequently asked in relation to the HERDC, QUT Research and QUT Scholarly Publication Collections.
 Please click on the links below to find out more...and stay tuned as we'll be extending these over the coming year!

 If there are particular questions you'd like answered or you need further clarification on anything listed below please let us know by emailing email@example.com.

 Authors and QUT affiliation

 What do I do if the publication does not list the author as affiliated with QUT but the publication resulted in research they conducted in the QUT capacity?

-If the publication does not list QUT, but is the result of research undertaken in a QUT staff member or higher degree research (HDR) student capacity, QUT can still claim the publication if the author completes and signs a Statement of QUT Affiliation.
+If the publication does not list QUT, but is the result of research undertaken by a QUT staff member or higher degree research (HDR) student, QUT can still claim the publication if the author completes and signs a Statement of QUT Affiliation.
 If the staff member/HDR student has since left QUT, or cannot be contacted to sign this form, the HOS can complete it on his/her behalf.
 The signed form must be included in the verification material sent to the Office of Research.